 As a co-director of undergraduate programs, she helps shape academic entities that consistently attract underrepresented students in quantities far above the national average and focus their curriculum on providing culturally sensitive care for all patients, regardless of their background, income, religion, age, and sexual orientation.
 This dovetails with Conyers’ own research interest, which focuses on developing cultural competency in health care providers in order to ensure the equal treatment of all patients.

 A well-respected educator who is an active and committed leader on issues relating to race, diversity, and inclusion, Conyers is particularly dedicated to creating and expanding access and opportunities for members of underrepresented groups.
 She has been instrumental from the start in launching the Rochester chapter of the NBNA, which aims to create additional opportunities for student and licensed nurses from various backgrounds to come together for a common goal: to impact the community of color and address health care disparities.

-Professionally, she has worked as a nurse for a number of community organizations, including the Anthony Jordan Health Center, Highland Hospital, and the American Diabetes Association.
+Professionally, she has worked as a nurse for a number of community organizations, including the Anthony Jordan Health Center and Highland Hospital.
 She has worked as a family nurse practitioner in adolescent health for the Hillside Family of Agencies, and the Jordan Health Center, and also provides Medicare wellness visits for Matrix Medical.
 She previously served as nursing director for Home Care of Rochester’s African American Initiative, where she became a certified transcultural nurse.
 Her leadership in this role and community work preventing hospitalizations among older adult African Americans was recognized with a Greater Rochester 40 under 40 African American Leaders award in 2011.